NH REGION ELECTION NOTIFICATION

 4.1 Eligibility.
 Region Director candidates must be Active registered patrollers in the Region which they seek to represent, have a minimum of five seasons of patrolling experience, and have achieved Senior Alpine, Senior Nordic, or Certified status.
 Members currently registered as Patrollers are qualified to become Region Director candidates if they have met the requirements described above at some point in their patrol career.

-DEADLINES: For those qualified and interested patrollers, notice of your interest must be received (in writing (via snail mail) or email) to one of the members of the Election Committee by the deadline date September 21, 2017.
-Any notice of interest received after the deadline date WILL NOT BE COUNTED.
-All notices of interest must have a date stamp on them in order to be valid.
-Telling someone on the Election Committee you are interested WILL NOT COUNT…it must be in writing and date stamped by either the U.S. MAIL or an email date stamp.
-Elections will be held at Patrol Refreshers this fall.
+DEADLINES: For those qualified and interested patrollers, notice of your interest must be received in writing (via snail mail or email) to Ray Whitley, Election Committee Chairperson by the deadline date of April 15, 2019.
+Any notice of interest received after the deadline date will not be counted.
+All notices of interested must have a date stamp on them to be valid.
+Elections will be held at New Hampshire region patrol refreshers this Fall.

-Resume and platforms from interested patrollers need to be received by September 21, 2017, in order to be posted on the website for all patrollers to review.
-To start the process please contact Ray Whitley, Election Committee Chairman.
+Resumes and platforms from interested patrollers need to be received by June 1st to be posted on the website for all patrollers to review.
+To start the process, please contact: